Life-Planning During High School

-You’re probably not thinking about your career seriously yet.
+Accelerate Your Career as a Homeschool Student, which might seem crazy as you are probably not thinking about your career seriously yet.
 You’re not alone.

 Many teens push professional goals aside and just focus on getting through high school.
 Then college time hits and they’re left with just focusing on getting through college.
 After that?
 You guessed it.
 They just get through work, left wondering what they missed in high school and college.